moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ## Final Result {: #final-result }

 The **Connect Wallet** button on the home page should now render in the color specified for `accentColor` during theme customization.
 After selecting **Connect Wallet**, the same accent color will be displayed in the modal.
 MetaMask can be chosen, and signing the transaction will authorize the connection.
-The Tanssi demo EVM appchain will appear as the connected network, along with the TANGO token balance, without the need for manual network switching.
+The Tanssi demo EVM appchain will appear as the connected network, along with the {{ networks.dancebox.token_symbol }} token balance, without the need for manual network switching.

 ![Theme customization on the user modal](/images/builders/toolkit/integrations/wallets/rainbowkit/rainbowkit-3.webp)